CleverMNL/Under_The_Hood/Forensics_notebook/Networks.md

 Repeaters, hubs, switches, routers, and bridges were built in order to deal with the problems of technology.

 Connecting hosts directly would not scale and the internet would be unmaintainable.
 A hub is like a multi port repeater.
 A bridge is like a hub of hubs.
 It connects hub-connected hosts.
 They only have two ports and they "learn"  which hosts are on each side.
 This makes some sense but is too abstracted to mean anything so I will research this more on google.

+Bridges were the first to contain data transfers to their relative networks, this helped retain safety of information leakage- info from one network going into another network- when it does not need to.
+It also understands when one network wants to specifically send info to another network.

+Switches combine hubs and bridges.
+They have multiple ports, unlike the dual port bridge.
+It also learns which host are on each port.
+This organizes communication logically.
+Switches help simplify communication logic within a network.
+It makes it so that devices in a network like a school or building/company can transfer data to each other without having to worry about finding which device to send the data to get to the destination it desires within a network. [[Switches_drawing]]
+This illustrates switches and adds a little more scale to networks.

+Routers simplify communications between networks.
+Think Network to network.
+In the switches drawing, I also added the illustration of added routers for networks to function.
+This is the connectivity basis behind the interconnected network/internet.
+Routers are what also filters traffic and acts as the bouncer for networks.
+It used to be the case that switches could not perform this kind of filtering.
+They also "learn" about which networks they are connected to.
+Using this information, they build what is called a routing table which is a list, for lack of a better word, of all the networks the router "knows about"/connects with.